 A childless woman fasted for four days before visiting the baby rock alone.
 The fact that she went alone, and after fasting, thus assuring sensory deprivation, suggests that she may have sought an altered state of consciousness at the petroglyph boulder.
 If the spirits of the unborn children resided in the rock, the carving of petroglyphs on it may have allowed one entrance into the rock for the purpose of negotiation.

 Cupules and grooves are examples of elemental forms, and in many cases, incidental petroglyphs, and thus suggest an association with rituals focused on altered states of consciousness.
 In other words, the production of cupules and grooves may have been the incidental result of rituals involving rhythmic pounding and/or grooving actions on rock.
-Archaeological site C-411, located on Ward Creek in Kashaya territory, is an example of a site perhaps used in such fashion.
 This site consists of a boulder bearing parallel linear arrangements of cupules and grooves.
 Numerous pitted boulders occur throughout Pomo territory.
 Many of these boulders suggest use by shamans and others intent on finding power.

 Shamans also may have produced many of the curvilinear and rectilinear petroglyphs found in Pomo territory.
 Indeed, concentric circles, grids, and star designs, which are all examples of basic phosphene patterns, may represent the entoptic or "behind the eye" phenomena of altered states of consciousness.

 A neuropsychological model developed by David Lewis-Williams and Thomas Dowson offers a methodological tool for testing the posited relationship between shamanism and rock art.
 The model defines seven recurring entoptic forms, and seven principles by which the entoptics are perceived in an altered state of consciousness.